-Applications for mini-pupillages in 2019 are now open.
+Applications for mini-pupillages in 2019 are now closed.
 All applications must be made using the Cloisters application form link above.
 Please do not send additional documentation as this will not be considered.

-The deadline for mini-pupillage applications is 31st August 2019.
+The deadline for mini-pupillage applications was 31st August 2019.
 Any applications received after that date will not be considered.

 We aim to write to all applicants by the end of September 2019 to inform them whether or not their application has been successful.

 Mini-pupillages will be held in October, November and December.
 Applicants applying for pupillage via the 2020 Pupillage Gateway will be given priority so that they can incorporate this experience into their pupillage applications if they wish to do so.

 Any queries about the application process should be directed to email@example.com.